peterprescott/agent-based-modelling/README.md

 [![Visual animation of the model](https://geodemographics.co.uk/images/abm.gif)]

-You can specify the parameters with which the model runs from the command line.
+You can specify the parameters with which the model runs from the command line, in this order: num_of_agents, lifespan, neighbourhood, num_of_iterations.
+These must each be an integer value, otherwise the model will just run with default values.

 <a name="discuss"></a>
 ## Discussion